diku-dk/futhark/docs/language-reference.rst

 Elide safety checks (such as bounds checking) for operations lexically with ``e``.
-This is useful if the compiler is otherwise unable to avoids bounds checks (e.g. when using indirect indexes), but you really do not want them here.
+This is useful if the compiler is otherwise unable to avoid bounds checks (e.g. when using indirect indexes), but you really do not want them here.

 ``iota(n)``
 ~~~~~~~~~~~